krazzyfour/Snake-Game/README.md

 # Snake-Game
+//Very simple Snake game
-Beginner's Project
+//Beginner's Project

-Download repository Snake-Game as a .zip and extract the file.

-Open in your preferred Java program (i.e. Eclipse).
+To open the project with Eclipse:

+First Copy the URL of the Repository Snake-Game

+Go to Eclipse and go to File>Import>Git>Projects from Git>Clone URL

+Paste the URL of the Repository and select a destination folder

+Once imported, Run the SnakeGame class

-Use arrow keys to move Snake.
+Use arrow keys to move Snake

-Remove line 66 in the GamePanel class if you don't want the random color changing Snake.
+Remove line 66 in the GamePanel class if you don't want the random color changing Snake